mdche001/CS506_Bike_Lane/README.md

 Type command: `pip3/pip install -r requirements.txt` in the terminal of outside folder (which has requirements.txt) to install all the packages.

 #### Dataset:
-Following dataset are the dataset we used in our code, you need download all these data to run our code succesfully.
+Following dataset are the dataset we used in our code, you need download all these data in the src folder to run our code succesfully.

 311 Service Requests: https://data.boston.gov/dataset/311-service-requests